quikdev/go/README.md

 #### Versioning

-Next, consider `go build -ldflags "-X 'main.version=1.0.0'" myapp.go && myapp.exe`.
+Consider `go build -ldflags "-X 'main.version=1.0.0'" myapp.go && myapp.exe`.
 Dynamically specifying a version number (as opposed to hard-coding) is a common development need, which is easily solved using ldflags.
 This isn't something you want to type over and over though.
 Automating this delegates the versioning logic to the manifest file, so you only need to run `qgo build` instead of this big command.

 # Commands